 A doctorate likely won’t be necessary if you intend on working a public outreach job, for example.
 You will only need one if you plan on working in an academic environment.
-So, if you want to research venom and its effects, then a doctorate is necessary.
+So, if you want to research venom and its effects, then a doctorate will be required.

 Where to Apply for Snake Milking Jobs

-Snake milking is a highly regulated industry.
+Snake milking is a highly-regulated industry.
 The government keeps tabs on the facilities that house venomous snakes.
-Otherwise, anybody could set up their own business milking snakes, but without proper safety practices.

-One place that may have snake milker job openings is a serpentarium.
 These are like zoos, but exclusively for snakes.
-Facilities like these make money in many ways: by allowing the public to see the snakes, and using the snakes as a resource.
+These facilities make money by allowing the public to see the snakes and using the snakes as a resource.

-Alternatively, there may be vaccine and antivenom biotech companies in your area that offer snake milking jobs.
-These offer a highly professional and regulated work environment, so are safe despite the danger of the snakes.
+There may be vaccine and antivenom biotech companies in your area that offer snake milking jobs.
+These offer a highly professional and regulated work environment, so they are safe despite the danger of the snakes.

-These companies usually focus on one kind of antivenom, e.g. for coral snakes.
+These companies usually focus on one kind of antivenom.
 They market their product to medical institutions.
 They will oversee the entire antivenom production process.

 Snake Milking On-The-Job Training

 There’s only so much you could learn about snake milking from a book.
-Of course, there are the safety aspects of the job.
-Qualifications in toxicology would give you background knowledge, although it wouldn’t be that useful on a day-to-day basis.
+Qualifications in toxicology would give you background knowledge, but it wouldn’t be that useful on a day-to-day basis.